Suggested start/finishKakwa Lake to Monkman Provincial Park

 Challenges

 If you can think of a hiking danger, it exists on the GDR.
 The route is significantly more challenging than the GDT and the GDR is even more remote, meaning help may be days away.
 Weather is often extreme, and snow is possible even in mid-summer.
 The route is prime grizzly bear habitat, and bears encountered may not be used to dealing with people.
-River crossings are significant, and may even require swimming during periods of high water.
+River crossings are significant, and may even require swimming in bad years.
 The terrain itself is a constant challenge (outlined in more detail below) and hikers will need solid navigation skills.
 Wildfire is also a significant concern, and due to the remoteness of the route and the time required to complete it, hikers may not be aware of fires in the area.

 Hikers may find the route slower to complete than expected, and it is a good idea to have a buffer in case of bad weather or other delays.
 It is therefore recommended that hikers carry several days of extra food on the GDR.